- POSTED: 09 Oct 2013 16:30

 This graph is an experimental feature that tracks number of views over time.

-SINGAPORE: Certificate of Entitlement premiums increased across the board in the second bidding exercise for September.
+SINGAPORE: Certificate of Entitlement (COE) premiums increased across the board in the October bidding exercise.

-At the end of the tender on Wednesday, the COE price for small cars closed at S$83,751 - an increase of S$6,447.
+At the end of the tender on Wednesday, the COE price for small cars closed at S$85,000 which is an increase of S$1,249.